spkenv/spk/README.md

 ### Bootstrapping

-In a new environment, it can be helpful to build all of the core packages who's recipes ship with SPK.
+In a new environment, it can be helpful to build all of the core packages whose recipes ship with SPK.
 A script has been provided which runs through all of the builds for these packages in the right order.

 ```sh
 # bootstrap and build all core packages (takes a long time)